balancer/code-review/rate-providers/MorphoERC4626RateProviders.md

 - [ ] The Rate Provider is susceptible to donation attacks.

 ## Conclusion
-**Summary judgment: **
+**Summary judgment: USABLE**

 The Rate Providers should work well with Balancer pools.
 The underlying contracts have been audited and been in production for an extended period of time.